lightscapevr/website/markdown/customscene.md

-The goal is that VR Sketch should load files in this directory when you start it locally, and that it should upload this data (with proper caching) to other people in collaborative-editing mode.
-Eventually it will also be uploaded when making a cloud model for others to view, though this should be implemented only later.
+The goal is that VR Sketch should load files in this directory when you start it locally, and that it should upload this data (with proper caching) to other people in collaborative-editing or in cloud-model-viewing mode.

-By default, custom scenes are loaded at 1:1 scale and you're located at SketchUp position `(0, 0, 0)`.
+By default, custom scenes are loaded at 1:1 scale and your starting position is SketchUp position `(0, 0, 0)`.
 You can change that initial scale and location, though it is a bit hard to do without a specific UI.
 The easiest is to install the SketchUp extension `Attribute Editor` from Eneroth.
 Then pick `Extensions`, `Attribute Editor`, `Current Model`.
 You should see the block 'Baroque_VRSketch_scene' that you created with the above command, with the `directory` key.
-Click `Add key` on the next line, name it `initial_position`, click `Point/Vector from Model`, and click in the model on that position.
-(It should be a point on the floor, I guess.)
+Click `Add key` on the next line, name it `initial_position`, click `Point/Vector from Model`, and click in the model on that position---it should be a point on the floor.
 To the question `Convert point to array?` answer `No`.
 Then click OK.
-Click again on the line `initial_position` to change it later.
+You can click again on the line `initial_position` to change it at any time.
 Changing the initial scale is done as follows: click `Add key`, name it `initial_scale`, and type a number like 0.2 to have the initial scale be 1/5 (i.e. the custom scene along with the SketchUp model should be initially 5 times smaller than actual size).
 To know the actual scale, you can try to load it in VR, and scale down (grip button on both controllers) and look at the scale displayed in VR.
 Convert that to a single fractional number by doing the division manually.
-The default `initial_scale` is 1.
+If unspecified, the `initial_scale` defaults to 1.